Traumi/foundryvtt-drag-ruler/README.md

 # Important Information

-Since Drag Ruler has been updated, this project will return to the original branch Thank you for all your feedbacks
+Since Drag Ruler has been updated, this project will return to the original branch Thank you for all your feedbacks and for using the patch

 /!\ If you are using the pathfinding part of the project, it was removed from the project and is now a new project : https://foundryvtt.com/packages/routinglib